osalvador/tePLSQL/README.md

 Now tePLSQL has the same syntax as the old fashion [Oracle PSP](http://docs.oracle.com/cd/E11882_01/appdev.112/e41502/adfns_psp.htm#ADFNS016) so you do not have to learn any new template language and your PSP will be supported by tePLSQL making some small modifications.

-Templates are processed and a single block of PL/SQL code being executed dynamically, as does the Oracle PSP loader.
+Templates are processed and a single block of PL/SQL code being executed dynamically, as does the Oracle PSP loader do.

 **topics**: